 If you have not paid the bill, it is important that you contact the API Customer Service department right away to advise of when and how you will be making the payment.

-Approximately two weeks after the second courtesy reminder notification, the Final Notice for an account with an outstanding balance is mailed out.
+8 days after receiving a courtesy reminder call, the Final Notice for an account with an outstanding balance is mailed out.
 An overdue account at Final Notice is required to be paid immediately.
-Please ensure you notify API’s Customer Service department of your payment or you can make the payment in our office with a certified cheque or money order.
+Please ensure you notify API’s Customer Service department of your payment.

 Please note: Paid deposit amounts are applied to accounts prior to a disconnection notice being mailed.